dhis2/dhis2-rtl-bookmarklet/README.md

 }
 ```

-or alternatively download [style.css](./style.css) from this repo which fixes many of the rtl issues
+or alternatively download [style.css](./style.css) from this repo which fixes many of the rtl issues, and change/add as you see fit.

 2. Open a terminal, and navigate to where the style.css file is located.
 Then Run the curl command described in this documentation link.
 In your case, the command will be: